John Charmley: Views

-Charmley has also tried to rehabilitate Neville Chamberlain.
+He also tried to rehabilitate Neville Chamberlain.
 F. M. Leventhal, in a review of Chamberlain and the Lost Peace, suggested that while Charmley's work portrayed a courageous leader with "a deep and humane desire to leave no stone unturned to avoid war," Chamberlain's inability to recognise Hitler's ambition meant that "perhaps that is why Winston Churchill's reputation remains largely untarnished, while Chamberlain's, Charmley's initiative notwithstanding, cannot be resuscitated".

+Charmley admitted that his books on Chamberlain and Churchill drew heavily from the work of Maurice Cowling, on occasion claiming to only have produced an "English translation" of Cowling's "syntactically impenetrable prose".
+He followed Cowling in arguing that appeasement was "the only sensible means of dealing with the European crisis" when the British military were underprepared for war and the British public were resistant to it.

 Criticism

 Some historians argue that it is difficult to blame the fall of the British Empire on Churchill, as it was exceedingly likely to fall anyway.
 Scholars also find the idea of a truce with Germany unwise at best, as Richard M. Langworth wrote: